 - Trim Excess Fat:

-- From there, we trim any excess fat or silver skin from the surface of the tenderloin using a sharp knife.
-We don’t want or need any of this.
+- From there, we trim any excess fat or any silver skin from the surface of the tenderloin using a sharp knife.
+We don't want or need any excess skin or fat.

 - Identify the Natural Seam:

-- Hold the tenderloin with one hand and look for the natural seam or line of fat that runs along the top.
+- Hold the tenderloin against the cutting board with one hand, and look for the natural seam or line of fat that runs along the top of the tenderloin.

 - Make a Horizontal Cut: